BY COLIN CAMPBELL

 The company’s “how it works” online page explains the way the games work, as the children solve puzzles, or complete quests: “A heart rate monitor brings emotions onto the screen so players can see what they are feeling [as they play] … Challenging moments give the player opportunities to practice calming skills.”

-Mightier says its current data, drawn from clinical trials with Boston Children’s Hospital and Harvard Medical School, shows that its games “reduce emotional outbursts by 62 percent, oppositional behavior by 40 percent and overall family stress by 19 percent after 12 weeks.”
+Mightier says its current data, drawn from clinical trials with Boston Children’s Hospital and Harvard Medical School, shows that its games “reduce emotional outbursts by 62%, oppositional behavior by 40% and overall family stress by 19% after 12 weeks.”

 Dr. Jason Kahn, chief science officer and co-founder of Mightier said: “Teaching children emotional regulation, a core life skill, is a powerful insulator against stress and symptoms of many common pediatric mental health disorders.”

 Last summer, a game called EndeavorRX from Akili Interactive made news when it became the first video game legally designated as “medicine” by the Food and Drug Administration (FDA) in the United States.